 Situated along Hong Kong’s famed Victoria Harbor, Tsim Sha Tsui Promenade is arguably the most popular visitor attraction in the city.
 Extending 1.6 km along the waterfront, Tsim Sha Tsui Promenade offers the most spectacular views of the Hong Kong’s towering skyscrapers.
-A number of top attractions can be found along the promenade, such as Hong Kong Cultural Center, Hong Kong Space Museum, Hong Kong Museum of Art, Star Ferry Pier, Tsim Sha Tsui Public Pier, the location for the Chinese junk-styled Aqua Luna tour boat, and the Avenue of Stars, which features an impressive statue of Bruce Lee.
-The historic Star Ferry, operating since the 19th century, is also regarded as one of the most popular attractions in the city, transporting passengers to and from Hong Kong Island while offering breathtaking views of Victoria Harbor at a very inexpensive rate.
+Several attractions can be seen along the promenade like Hong Kong Museum of Art, Star Ferry Pier and Avenue of Stars, featuring the statue of Bruce Lee.

 Tsim Sha Tsui Promenade is also the best spot to enjoy the spectacular light display “A Symphony of Lights” over Victoria Harbor.
-Held nightly at 8 pm, “A Symphony of Lights” is described by the Guinness Book of Records as world’s largest permanent light and sound show and showcases several of the city’s most famous buildings, including Central Plaza, Hong Kong Convention and Exhibition Centre, Bank of China Tower and Two International Finance Center, the city’s second tallest building.
+Held nightly at 8 pm, “A Symphony of Lights” is described by the Guinness Book of Records as world’s largest permanent light and sound show.
+The extravaganza showcases several of the city’s most famous buildings, like Central Plaza, Hong Kong Convention and Exhibition Centre and Bank of China Tower.

 Tsim Sha Tsui Promenade is easily accessible via MTR’s Red Line at Tsim Sha Tsui Station. or even closer, via the Purple Line at East Tsim Sha Tsui Station.